If you have ADHD, you may be wondering how to increase dopamine in a natural way to improve your ADHD symptoms.

 Continuing the theme of self-care, regular and healthy sleep can ensure that you keep your dopamine levels as high as possible.
 Our bodies have a natural rhythm, including high production of dopamine in the morning and lower in the evening as we approach sleep.

-Disrupting this rhythm by reduced or irregular sleep can confuse our bodies and reduce dopamine production.
-So not only will you feel tired if you do not get enough sleep, your dopamine levels may also contribute to a low mood.
+Disrupting this rhythm by reduced or irregular sleep can confuse our bodies and minimize dopamine production.7The role of dopamine in sleep regulation | EurekAlert!
+So not only will you feel tired if you do not get enough sleep, but your dopamine levels may also contribute to a low mood.

 Make something